alistairdunn1/scala/Readme.md

 ## Data Visualization

-The package includes professional plotting capabilities to visualize scaled length composition results using **lines with uncertainty ribbons**:
+The package includes professional plotting capabilities to visualize both **length and age composition** results using **lines with uncertainty ribbons**.
+Both plotting functions share a consistent interface for ease of use:

 ### Basic Plotting